danthegoodman1/RedpandaSovereignStructure/README.md

 Primary: Emails from people you know and messages that don’t appear in other tabs.
 Social: Messages from social networks and media-sharing sites.
 ...

-If a field from the schema is missing from the email, omit the JSON property rather than putting something blank in or hallucinating.
 ```

 ### Selecting an LLM